-The 60/40 portfolio (bottom left) is less effected by the negative returns during SORR than Glide20 (bottom right) which is slowing increasing in stock percentage.
-As a result, 60/40 has more after SORR has passed and also after 30 years.
+The 60/40 portfolio (bottom left) is less affected by the negative returns during SORR than Glide20 (bottom right), which is slowly increasing stock percentage.
+As a result, 60/40 has more after SORR has passed and after 30 years.

 Comparison of the Two Glidepaths

 Glide10 never performs better than Glide20 except during periods of continuous growth.
 It is pretty easy to look through this scenario to see why: during continuous growth, a higher percentage of stocks performs better.